View LuAnn Schulz's Obituary on marshfieldnewsherald.com and share memories

 LuAnn was a member of Good Shepherd Lutheran Church.
 She enjoyed darts, puzzles, cards, Yahtzee, Scrabble and many other board games.

-She is survived by her sons, Scott (Loriann) Weister and Troy (Kelly Kress) Weister, grandchildren, Seth (Laynette), Bethany (Anthony), Tyson, Thane, Hayley and Trayton, and great-grandchildren, Semiyhan, Desiah, Skiahlar, Delyhan, Siahlas, Dekyhan, Cadence, Aamarie and Aiden.
-She is further survived by her ex-husband, Ron Schultz, siblings, Diane (Marvin) Doescher, Terry (Renee) Schultz, Gail (David) Butler, Janice (Richard) Harriman, Edward (Karen) Gadtke, Paula (Mike) Rottscheit, Mark (Paula) Gadtke and Myron (Julie) Gadtke, sister-in-law, Janet Schulz, and numerous nieces and nephews.
+She is survived by her sons, Scott (Loriann) Weister and Troy (Kelly Kress) Weister, grandchildren, Seth (Laynette), Bethany (Anthony), Tyson, Thane, Hayley and Trayton, and great-grandchildren, Semiyhan, Desiah, Skiahlar, Delyhan, Siahlas, Dekyhan, Cadence, Amari and Aiden.
+She is further survived by her ex-husband, Ron Schultz, siblings, Diane (Marvin) Doescher, Terry (Renee) Schultz, Patti (Scott) Martin, Gail (David) Butler, Janice (Richard) Harriman, Edward (Karen) Gadtke, Paula (Mike) Rottscheit, Mark (Paula) Gadtke and Myron (Julie) Gadtke, sister-in-law, Janet Schultz, and numerous nieces and nephews.

-She was preceded in death by her parents, son, Jeffrey Weister, and brothers, Roger Schulz and Bruce Schulz.
+She was preceded in death by her parents, son, Jeffrey Weister, and brothers, Roger Schultz and Bruce Schultz.

 Memorials may be designated in LuAnn's name to the .